Increasing Customer Engagement & Building Brand Awareness

 It’s one thing to create impressive content for your own blog.
 When it comes to building brand awareness, however, creating high-quality guest content is what will put you on the map.
 This includes offering thorough advice throughout the piece, as well as answering questions in the comments section of the post.

-By guest posting around the web, your brand will come to be known not only be known for its quality content, but also for its knowledge and willingness to share with the community.
+By guest posting around the web, your brand will not only be known for its quality content, but also for its knowledge and willingness to share with the community.

 Step 7: Create Customer-Focused Partnerships with Other Brands